practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 What I could have accomplished is the "speed part" of the Microbenchmark program in Oz: [random_streams_for_perf_stats.oz](./random_streams_for_perf_stats.oz)

+Oz has no string builder, see also at [Strings in Oz](#strings-in-oz), but (imperative) [arrays](http://mozart2.org/mozart-v1/doc-1.4.0/tutorial/node11.html#label62) can be defined, where the individual elements can then be manipulated directly with procedure _put_, and read back with procedure _get_.

-It was not possible for me the write the complete microbenchmark program with its user interaction in the terminal, because [Reading user input from the keyboard into a string on the console](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/40%20-%20reading%20user%20input%20from%20the%20keyboard%20into%20a%20string%20on%20the%20console#reading-user-input-from-the-keyboard-into-a-string-on-the-console) seems to be impossible in Windows with Oz.
+It was not possible for me the write the complete microbenchmark program with its user interaction in a terminal, because [Reading user input from the keyboard into a string on the console](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/40%20-%20reading%20user%20input%20from%20the%20keyboard%20into%20a%20string%20on%20the%20console#reading-user-input-from-the-keyboard-into-a-string-on-the-console) seems to be impossible in Windows with Oz.
 Oz apparently was never meant to be used for this.
 I also haven't found any single (Linux) example in its [repository](https://github.com/mozart/mozart2), which may come close to a potential solution.

 However, it may have worked in Linux many years ago, doing it indirectly with using a **Linux pipe**: [6 Running Processes](http://mozart2.org/mozart-v1/doc-1.4.0/op/node16.html#chapter.pipe):